tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

    >**Note:** Install Java runtime work request will take around 15-30 minutes to complete

-3. If your request has completed successfully, the status will change to **Completed without Errors**.
+3. If your request has completed successfully, the status will change to **Completed Without Errors**.
   ![image of install completed without errors](images/install-complete-without-errors.png)

 4. Click the **Log Message** under the **Resources** section.
 A series of logs will be displayed.
 Check that the java runtime has been installed.